sge-network/sge/docs/specs/SubAccount/02_Concepts.md

 # **Concepts**

-Sub Account module is tasked with create, topup and fund/refund of a sub account.
+The **Subaccount Module** is responsible for creating, topping up, and managing the funds of sub accounts.

-## **Sub Account**
+## Sub Account

-Sub Account is a special type of account that manipulating its balance can be done by the blockchain code logic and nobody can use `bank` or `staking` modules to transfer or use the `subaccount` balance to delegate.

-> There is a One(None)-To-One relationship between a `subaccount` and its owner account, so a normal account is able to have a `subaccount` associated with it or no `subaccount` associated.
+A sub account is a special type of account whose balance can be manipulated by the blockchain code logic.
+Unlike regular accounts, it cannot be accessed or transferred using the **Bank** or **Staking** modules.
+Each sub account has a one-to-one relationship with its owner account, meaning a normal account can either be associated with a sub account or have no sub account at all.

-## **TopUp**
+## TopUp

-Sub Account balance can be topped up on demand and can be done by the transaction endpoints of the sub account module.
+Sub Account balances can be topped up on demand using the transaction endpoints provided by the sub account module.

-## **Withdrawal**
+## Withdrawal

-Sub Account unlocked balance can be withdrawn to the owner's account balance. this can be done by the transaction endpoints of the sub account module.
+Unlocked balances from a sub account can be withdrawn to the owner's main account balance.
+This operation is facilitated through the transaction endpoints of the sub account module.

-## **Wager**
+## Wager

-Using the `subaccount` module transaction message interfaces, the owner is able to wager using the sub account module's balance, it concludes automatic withdrawal of unlocked and locked balance of the `subaccount` then use the main account address and balance to place a bet.
+Owners can use the **Subaccount Module** transaction message interfaces to wager using the sub account module's balance.
+This process automatically withdraws both unlocked and locked balances from the sub account, utilizing the main account address and balance for placing bets.

-## **HouseDeposit/Withdraw**
+## House Deposit/Withdraw

-Using the `subaccount` module transaction message interfaces, the owner is able to deposit/withdraw to the house module using the sub account module's balance.
+The **Subaccount Module** also allows owners to deposit to or withdraw from the house module using the sub account module's balance.